Gizra/Gizra-Way-Book/what_does_a_gizra_developer_look_like.md

-# What does a Gizra developer look like?
+# What does a Gizra employee look like?